-Supported Browsers (Only API client)
+Supported Browsers (only API client)

-Hyperscale Compliance API Client is using Swagger UI-3.48.0 that works in the latest versions of Chrome, Safari, Firefox, and Edge.
-For more information about the supported browser versions, see the Browser Support section at Github.
+Hyperscale Compliance API Client is using Swagger UI-3.48.0 which works in the latest versions of Chrome, Safari, Firefox, and Edge.
+For more information about the supported browser versions, see the Browser Support section on GitHub.

-If you encounter Chrome NET::ERR_CERT_INVALID error code, perform the following steps to resolve the above error:
+If you encounter Chrome NET::ERR\CERT\INVALID error code, perform the following steps to resolve the above error:

-- Type https://<hyperscale-compliance-host-address>/hyperscalecompliance in the address bar and click Enter. - Right-click on the page and click Inspect. - Click the Console tab and run the following command: sendCommand(SecurityInterstitialCommandId.CMD_PROCEED). - Click on Authorize and provide the key.
+- Type https://<hyperscale-compliance-host address>/hyperscalecompliance in the address bar and click Enter. - Right-click on the page and click Inspect. - Click the Console tab and run the following command: sendCommand(SecurityInterstitialCommandId.CMD\PROCEED). - Click on Authorize and provide the key.
 For more information about the key, refer to step 7 in Generate a New Key.